The aims of the English Curriculum at Stockingford Academy are:

 Our approach to the teaching of reading ensures focus on both of the key dimensions needed to become effective readers – Word Reading and Language Comprehension.

-Phonics is the predominant way we teach Word Reading, and we use Read Write Inc. as our phonics programme.
+Phonics is the predominant way we teach Word Reading and we use Read Write Inc. as our DfE-validated systematic synthetic phonics programme.
+In Reception, Year 1 and Year 2 (until children are ready to come off the programme), children take part in daily group-based phonics sessions led by highly trained adults.

-We employ various approaches employed to develop children’s comprehension skills.
+We employ various approaches employed to develop children’s comprehension of texts and overall love of reading.
 These include: